The first time a woman will try out in franchise History | CBC News

-Antigonish teen is first female to attend training camp for Cape Breton Screaming Eagles
+Antigonish teen is first female player to attend training camp for Cape Breton Eagles

 Goaltender Rhyah Stewart previously played for Cape Breton West Islanders